Joe Biden's DOD Pick Vows to Rid Military of 'Racists and Extremists'

 During the hearing, which was for the purpose of vetting Austin for the position, multiple Senate Democrats pressed Austin — who would become the first black defense secretary if confirmed — on what he would do to root out extremists in the military.

-Sen. Richard Blumenthal (D-FL) said, “I have been deeply alarmed, as have many of my colleagues by the rise of white supremacists and extremist ideology in the military,” adding that he and 13 senators had sent a letter to the Pentagon inspector general last week asking for an “immediate and intensive investigation” of the prevalence of white supremacy and extremist ideology in the ranks.
+Sen. Richard Blumenthal (D-CT) said, “I have been deeply alarmed, as have many of my colleagues by the rise of white supremacists and extremist ideology in the military,” adding that he and 13 senators had sent a letter to the Pentagon inspector general last week asking for an “immediate and intensive investigation” of the prevalence of white supremacy and extremist ideology in the ranks.

 Sen. Tim Kaine (D-VA) quoted former President Ulysses S. Grant from 1875 on the prospect of another civil war: “If we are to have another contest in the near future of our national existence, I predict that the dividing line will not be Masons and Dixons but between patriotism and intelligence on the one side, and superstition, ambition and ignorance on the other.”